iotaledger/cliri/README.md

 ![GitHub release](https://img.shields.io/github/release/iotaledger/iri.svg)
 ![license](https://img.shields.io/github/license/iotaledger/iri.svg)

+# CLIRI
+This project is a fork of [IRI](https://github.com/iotaledger/iri), with all Coordinator dependencies removed.
+It is meant for research purposes, and absolutely **not** ready for use on mainnet.

+We are managing this effort publicly here on GitHub, and we welcome community contributions.

+---

 ## IOTA

 The IRI repository is the main IOTA Reference Implementation and the embodiment of the IOTA network specification.